Mary Poppins (film): Casting

 In March 1961, Disney announced that it might cast Hayley Mills and Mary Martin in the film.

-Julie Harris, Angela Lansbury and Bette Davis were considered for the role of Mary and Cary Grant was Walt's favorite choice for the role of Bert, Laurence Harvey and Anthony Newley were also considered for Bert.
+Julie Harris, Angela Lansbury, Bette Davis, Judy Garland, Barbara Eden, Elizabeth Taylor, Jayne Mansfield, Natalie Wood and Elizabeth Montgomery were considered for the role of Mary Poppins.
+Actors considered for the role of Bert included Bert Convy, Sean Connery, Bob Denver, Adam West, Andy Williams, Cary Grant, Jamie Farr and Andy Griffith.
+Before Ed Wynn was cast, Ray Bolger, Jack Haley, Bert Lahr, George Burns, Bob Hope, Jack Albertson, Jim Backus, Alan Hale Jr., Kirk Douglas and Lorne Greene were considered for the role of Uncle Albert.

-Julie Andrews, who was making her feature film acting debut after a successful stage career, was given the prime role of Mary Poppins soon after she was passed over by Jack L. Warner and replaced with Audrey Hepburn for the role of Eliza Doolittle in his screen adaptation of My Fair Lady even though Andrews had originated that role on Broadway.
-When Disney first approached Andrews about taking on the role, Andrews was three months pregnant and therefore was not sure she should take it.
-Disney assured her that the crew would be fine with waiting to begin filming until after she had given birth so that she could play the part.
-Disney considered the actor Stanley Holloway for the role of Admiral Boom, during the pre-production stage, but the role went to Reginald Owen instead due to Holloway's commitment to My Fair Lady.
+Julie Andrews, who was making her feature film acting debut after a successful stage career, was given the prime role of Mary Poppins soon after she was passed over by Jack L. Warner and replaced with Audrey Hepburn for the role of Eliza Doolittle in his screen adaptation of My Fair Lady, even though Andrews originated the role on Broadway.
+When Disney approached Andrews about playing Poppins, she was three months pregnant.
+Disney assured her that they were willing to postpone filming until she had given birth so that she could take the part.
+Disney considered actor Stanley Holloway for the role of Admiral Boom, but it went to Reginald Owen, due to Holloway's commitment to My Fair Lady.

-Andrews also provided the voice in two other sections of the film: during "A Spoonful of Sugar," she provided the whistling harmony for the robin, and she was also one of the Pearly singers during "Supercalifragilisticexpialidocious."
-David Tomlinson, besides playing Mr. Banks, provided the voice of Mary's talking umbrella and numerous other voice-over parts (including that of Admiral Boom's first mate).
-During the "Jolly Holiday" sequence, the three singing Cockney geese were all voiced by Marni Nixon, a regular aural substitute for actresses with substandard singing voices.
-Nixon later provided the singing voice for Hepburn in My Fair Lady and played one of Andrews' fellow nuns in The Sound of Music.
+Andrews also provided the voice in two other sections of the film: During "A Spoonful of Sugar", she provided the whistling harmony for the robin, and she was also one of the Pearly singers during "Supercalifragilisticexpialidocious".
+David Tomlinson, besides playing Mr. Banks, provided the voices of Mary's talking umbrella, Admiral Boom's first mate, and numerous other voice-over parts.
+During the "Jolly Holiday" sequence, the three singing Cockney geese were all voiced by Marni Nixon, who regularly sang for actresses with substandard singing voices.
+(Nixon later provided the singing voice for Hepburn in My Fair Lady, and played one of Andrews' fellow nuns in The Sound of Music.)
 Andrews later beat Hepburn for the Best Actress Award at the Golden Globes for their respective roles.
-Andrews also won the Oscar for Best Actress for her role.
-Hepburn did not receive a nomination.
-Richard Sherman, one of the songwriters, also voiced a penguin as well as one of the Pearlies.
-Robert Sherman dubbed the speaking voice for Jane Darwell because Darwell's voice was too weak to be heard in the soundtrack.
-Sherman's voice is heard saying the only line: "Feed the birds, tuppence a bag."
+Andrews also won the Oscar for Best Actress for her role (Hepburn was not nominated for it).
+Richard Sherman, one of the songwriters, also voiced a penguin, and one of the Pearlies.
+Robert Sherman provided the speaking voice of Jane Darwell because Darwell's voice was too soft to be heard in the soundtrack.
+He is heard saying the only line: "Feed the birds, tuppence a bag."